Whatever Happened to Britannic, Titanic's Younger Sister?

 The Cursed Class

-The indelible legacy of the Olympic Class of ocean liners, the ones meant to change the world, certainly did just not in the way the designers envisioned.
-Two out of the three vessels built would sink to the bottom, both with tragic results.
+The indelible legacy of the Olympic Class of ocean liners, the ones meant to change the world.
+They certainly did just not in the way the designers envisioned.
+Two out of the three vessels would sink to the bottom, both with tragic results.
 Some would argue that the class was cursed.

 Everybody knows one of those sunken ships, the RMS Titanic.
 Maiden voyage, women and children first, you know the story.
 Yet the second sunken sister seems to have largely been forgotten by history.
 Like a poor step child, the third ship of the class has only received a fraction of the world wide lexicon as the Titanic.
 No one disaster is greater than the other when lives are lost.
 Here is the story of Britannic, Titanic's forgotten sister.

 Barely a keel and some framework in 1912 when her older sister, RMS Titanic, sank to the bottom of the ocean taking 1,500 people with her.
-The disaster and subsequent government inquiries on both sides of the ocean lead to fundamental changes to the unfinished Britannic.
-The result was an appearance contrasting considerably from the other two.
+The disaster and subsequent government inquiries on both sides of the ocean lead to fundamental changes to not only the unfinished Britannic but to every vessel on the ocean.

 The most noticeable changes, of course, her increased lifeboat capacity.
 Britannic boasted five enormous sets of motorized crane style lifeboat davits, capable of holding six boats each.
 Originally designed for eight, only five were installed.
 Her stern design boasted a new covered aft well deck, something neither Olympic or Titanic had.
 The third class smoking room now stood on the poop deck.